gdiet/backup/README.md

 * DedupFS uses a simple storage format, so you know that IF something goes horribly wrong there is still a good chance to retrieve most of the stored data.
 * "Delete" in DedupFS is a two-step process, so if you accidentally deleted important files from your backups, they are not lost until you explicitly run the "reclaim space" utilities.
 * DedupFS automatically creates and keeps backups of the file tree and metadata database, so if necessary you can restore the dedup file system to earlier states.
-* DedupFS is designed to make it fast and easy to keep second offline copy of your backup repository up-to-date, even if the repository is terabytes in size.
+* DedupFS is designed to make it fast and easy to keep a second offline copy of your backup repository up-to-date, even if the repository is terabytes in size.
 * DedupFS is open source.
 It consists of less than 1500 lines of production code.

 ## What DedupFS Should Not Be Used For

 Don't use the DedupFS dedup file system as your everyday file system.
 It is not fully posix compatible.
 Locking a file for example will probably not work at all.
 When a file is closed after writing, immediately opening it for reading will show the old file contents - the new contents are available only after some (short) time.
-Last but not least changing file contents often leads to a large amount of unused data entries that eat up space unless you use the "reclaim space" utilities regularly.
+Last but not least if you change file contents often this leads to a large amount of unused data entries that eat up space unless you use the "reclaim space" utilities regularly.

-Don't use the DedupFS dedup file system for really security critical things.
-For example, DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
-Note that this does not pose a problem when you store e.g. backups of your holiday photos...
+Don't use the DedupFS dedup file system for security critical things.
+One reason for that: DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
+Note that this does not pose a problem when you store for example backups of your holiday photos...

 ## Caveats

 * The DedupFS dedup file system only supports regular directories and regular files.
 It does not support for example soft or hard links or sparse files.
+Support for soft links is planned for 2021.
 * Deleting files in DedupFS is a two-step process.
 Don't expect that the repository size shrinks if you delete files.
 Even if you run the "reclaim space" utilities, the repository size will not shrink.
 Instead, it will not grow further for some time if you store new files...
-* As already mentioned, DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
+* DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
 * Since DedupFS has been used less on Linux, there might be additional issues there.
 * To support a special operation mode, if data files go missing, DedupFS replaces the missing bytes more or less silently with '0' values.